tbdp-web/blog/_posts/2022-01-03-fuzzy-logic.md

 ---
-title: An Introduction to Fuzzy Pragmatist Bayesian Epistemology
+title: An Introduction to the New Pragmatism
 tags: ["epistemology", "pragmatism"]
 ---

+**Author's Note**: For a comparison of this 'new pragmatism' with the 'old' pragmatism of William James, see my essay ['Two Kinds of Pragmatism'](https://blog.alexisdumas.org/2021/07/24/pragmatism.html).

 ## 1. Introduction